Association

 1.Pharmaceutical Regulatory Affairs Committee

 The Pharmaceutical Regulatory Affairs Committee promotes members’ compliance with the PMD Act.
 It has formed Sub-Committees, each assigned to a specialized field, including legislation, pharmaceutical regulatory affairs, advertisement/promotion, packaging/labeling, OTC drugs, and pharmaceutical regulations in other countries, to discuss systems related to pharmaceutical laws and regulations, and issues found during the operation by member companies.
+The Committee also actively participates in projects of the Pharmaceutical Regulatory Affairs Committee of FPMAJ, the upper body of KPIA, to address issues related to the PMD Act.

 -

-Strengthening of the Committee’s Functional Activities such as Research Study and Proposals Related to Pharmaceutical Laws and Regulations
+Research Study and Proposals Related to Pharmaceutical Laws and Regulations

-It also compiles opinions and requests from member companies regarding pharmaceutical and healthcare regulations and support and incentive measures, and makes proposals through exchanges of opinions with the authorities.
+It also compiles opinions and requests from member companies regarding pharmaceutical and healthcare regulations and support and incentive measures, and makes proposals through exchanges of opinions with the authorities. - Proactive Proposals Regarding Measures that Help the Development and Growth of Member Companies and Regarding Rationalization of Regulations

 The Committee collects opinions and requests from member companies regarding issues they have found in practicing their operations, such as the approval review of drugs (approval of new drugs, partial changes, and confirmation of change management protocol), inspections (document inspection, on-site inspection, and GMP compliance inspection), consultation services (face-to-face advice, simplified consultation), notification services (a notice of clinical trial plan, minor change notification, and manufacturing notification of pharmaceuticals for export/import), export/import procedures under the PMD Act, and research and development activities.
-Based on these opinions and requests, the Committee proposes improvements to MHLW and PMDA. - Cooperation with Officers in Charge of Pharmaceutical Regulations in the Osaka Prefectural Government and Other Local Governments
+Based on these opinions and requests, the Committee proposes improvements to MHLW and PMDA.

 - Regulatory Affairs Sub-Committee